 Conference

 I will be contributing to the Third Biennial Conference of the European Network for Psychological Anthropology (ENPA), themed Anthropologies and Psychologies in Inter/Action – Engaging Interdisciplinary Perspectives.
+As part of this conference, I am organizing a Lab that explores ethical and methodological innovations in the use of audiovisual tools in fieldwork.

 Title of the Lab: Looking Back: A Practice of Counter-Gaze